mogmyij/webstore/docs/documentation.md

     *   Shopping cart (`cartItems`) is persisted in `localStorage` via `CartContext`.
     *   Checkout form data (`form`) is persisted in `localStorage` directly within `CheckoutPage`.
 *   **Mock Data**: Product information is currently hardcoded in `data/Products.ts`.
 In a real application, this would come from a backend API and database.
+*   **Order Confirmation Flow**:
+    *   The confirmation page uses comprehensive mock data to simulate a complete order processing system.
+    *   Component composition allows for flexible layout and easy maintenance of individual sections.
+    *   Each confirmation component is designed to be reusable and potentially data-driven in future implementations.
+    *   The page maintains consistent styling and user experience with the rest of the checkout flow.

+*   **Component Design for Checkout**:
+    *   Checkout components are designed with clear separation of concerns.
+    *   Each component handles a specific aspect of order confirmation (success display, invoice, payment info, etc.).
+    *   Props-based design allows for easy testing and reusability.
+    *   Consistent TypeScript interfaces ensure type safety across all checkout components.

 ## 5. Potential Areas for Future Development (based on code structure)